-Against this backdrop the wider Force and Office of the Police and Crime Commissioner (OPCC) has a reported overspend of $\pounds 2.6m$ against its budget of $\pounds 178.6m$, equating to and overspend of 1.5%.
-Whilst any overspend is financially unwelcome this outturn position is within the generally accepted financial health indicator in the sector of being within a two percent over or under tolerance compared to budget.
+The wider Force and OPCC has a reported underspend of £1.204m against its budget of £183.448m, equating to and underspend of 0.65%.
+This outturn position is within the generally accepted financial health indicator in the sector of being within a two percent over or under tolerance compared to budget.
+It is the first time in number of years that the group has not relied on using reserves at year end, and instead makes a welcome contribution to reserves.